 The initial lineup for Japan is said to feature turbocharged gas engine models.
 Yet Honda Motor Co. confirmed that it plans to expand the Civic Hatchback range in Japan, during the 2022 calendar year, with new e:HEV 2-motor Hybrid and Type R models.
-(The photos in this story show an accessorized EX model; we don’t know what the Type R will look like.)
+(The photos in this story show an accessorized EX model.)

 Honda says that the exterior design team strived to create a beautiful car with excellent frontal visibility by designing the vehicle with coupe-like and flowing proportions.
 Thin LED headlights and a honeycomb grille are adopted for a sporty look.

 In a separate release, Honda Access said it plans to offer a variety of genuine accessories for the new Civic Hatch in Japan, including a front lower skirt, tailgate spoiler, side mirror covers, and Modulo 18-inch alloy wheels.